Nov, 01, 2008

 the high-quality work synesthetic artists, it would have made a

-tremendous contribution.
 Fortunately, the co-curators, Carol Steen and

 Greta Berman, went one step further and incorporated the historical